google/WebFundamentals/src/site/documentation/multi-device-layouts/navigation-patterns/navigationdrawer/index.markdown

 A user accesses the drawer using a menu button at the top of the screen in the App Bar.

-{% include modules/takeaway.liquid title="TL;DR" list=page.key-takeaways.navigation-drawer %}
+{% include modules/takeaway.liquid list=page.key-takeaways.navigation-drawer %}

 The key advantages of this approach is that the content can grow inside a scrolling element, allowing for larger site structures and it takes up a very small amount of screen real estate.